n1nj4sec/memorpy/README.md

 # memorpy
-Python library using ctypes to search/edit windows programs memory
+Python library using ctypes to search/edit windows programs memory.
+Some functions are not implemented as I only implemented what I needed at the time I wrote this ;) But the basic functions should works just fine

 #usage examples :
 In this example open a notepad.exe (x32) and type in some text we will edit from memory !